amplitude/amplitude-dev-center/docs/data/sdks/flutter/migration.md

 ### Configuration

-The configurations for the new SDK are simpler and more consistent across runtimes.
-Some configurations are no longer supported.
-The Flutter SDK 3.0 uses setters for configuration.
-The configuration of the Flutter SDK 4.0 can be set by an instance variable.
-Note the Configuration is immutable (cannot be changed) after being passed to Amplitude.
+Flutter SDK 4.0 includes the following configuration changes:

+- It's more consistent across runtimes.
+- It no longer supports certain configurations.
+- It uses an instance variable for configuration, versus setters in SDK version 3.0.
+- Configuration is immutable after you pass it to Amplitude.

 |Flutter SDK 3.0                      |Flutter SDK 4.0                     |
 |-------------------------------------|------------------------------------|